 Supporting Students, Workers and Veterans in Lockdown

 May 15, 2020: Voted for H.R.
-6800, the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act.
+6800, the original Heroes Act.
 Among other things, it would provide another round of economic impact payments worth up to $1,200 for most Americans, create a $200 billion fund to provide hazard pay for essential workers and provisions to protect worker safety, expand student loan relief, preserve health coverage, extend unemployment benefits, provide housing assistance and more.
 A one-page summary can be found here.

 May 14, 2020: Joint letter to President Trump seeking to keep National Guard servicemembers on federal status rather than state orders during the pandemic, provide flexibility on leave benefits and provide access to enhanced health care benefits.